amunategui/amunategui.github.io/_posts/2014-11-01-multinomial-neuralnetworks-walkthrough.md

 ## [1] 0.9052
 ```
 The score using the <b>repeated cross validation</b> code is better than the original simple split of <b>0.9304</b> and we let each loop converge.
-The point of using the <b>repeated cross validation</b> code isn't that it will return a higher accuracy score (and it doesn't always) but that it will give you a much more accuracte score as it uses all of your data.
+The point of using the <b>repeated cross validation</b> code isn't that it will return a higher accuracy score (and it doesn't always) but that it will give you a much more accurate score as it uses all of your data.

 <BR><BR>
 <a id="sourcecode">Full source code (<a href='https://github.com/amunategui/MultinomWalkThru' target='_blank'>also on GitHub</a>)</a>: